devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 ### Refining Epics/Features into Stories

-Stories are observable changes that have clear acceptance criteria, and can be completed in less than two days.
+Stories are observable changes that have clear acceptance criteria and can be completed in less than two days.
 Stories are made up of one or more tasks.

-Typic al problems teams experience with decomposition are:
+Typical problems teams experience with decomposition are:

 - [Stories are too big](../story-slicing)
 - [Stories are too complex](../complexity-workbreakdown)